Vladimir Putin: Promoting conservatism

 Putin has promoted explicitly conservative policies in social, cultural, and political matters, both at home and abroad.
 Putin has attacked globalism and neoliberalism and is identified by scholars with Russian conservatism.
 Putin has promoted new think tanks that bring together like-minded intellectuals and writers.
 For example, the Izborsky Club, founded in 2012 by the conservative right-wing journalist Alexander Prokhanov, stresses (i) Russian nationalism, (ii) the restoration of Russia's historical greatness, and (iii) systematic opposition to liberal ideas and policies.
 Vladislav Surkov, a senior government official, has been one of the key economic consultants during Putin's presidency.
+Leonid Bershidsky analyzed Putin's interview with the Financial Times and concluded, "Putin is an imperialist of the old Soviet school, rather than a nationalist or a racist, and he has cooperated with, and promoted, people who are known to be gay".

 In cultural and social affairs, Putin has collaborated closely with the Russian Orthodox Church.
 Patriarch Kirill of Moscow, head of the Church, endorsed his election in 2012 stating Putin's terms were like "a miracle of God".
-Steven Myers reports, "The church, once heavily repressed, had emerged from the Soviet collapse as one of the most respected institutions...
+Steven Myers reports, "The church, once heavily repressed, had emerged from the Soviet collapse as one of the most respected ...
 Now Kiril led the faithful directly into an alliance with the state".

 Mark Woods, a Baptist Union of Great Britain minister and contributing editor to Christian Today, provides specific examples of how the Church has backed the expansion of Russian power into Crimea and eastern Ukraine.
 Some Russian Orthodox believers consider Putin a corrupt and brutal strongman or even a tyrant.
 Others do not admire him but appreciate that he aggravates their political opponents.
-Still others appreciate that Putin defends some although not all Orthodox teachings, whether or not he believes in them himself.
+Still others appreciate that Putin defends some although not all Orthodox teachings, whether he believes in them himself.

 On abortion, Putin stated: "In the modern world, the decision is up to the woman herself".
 This put him at odds with the Russian Orthodox Church.
 In 2020, he supported efforts to reduce the number of abortions instead of prohibiting it.
 On 28 November 2023, during a speech to the World Russian People's Council, Putin urged Russian women to have "seven, eight, or even more children" and said "large families must become the norm, a way of life for all of Russia's people".

 Putin supported the 2020 Russian constitutional referendum, which passed and defined marriage as a relationship between one man and one woman in the Constitution of Russia.